tomasz-solis/formula1/README.md

 **After each race weekend:**
 1. Run `python main.py --from 2022 --to 2025` to extract new data
 2. System detects: "Hey, there's 1 new race!"
-3. Automatically retrains all 3 models with the new data
+3. Automatically regenerates team baselines with new data
+4. Retrains all 3 models with updated features
-4. Compares new models vs current: Are they better?
+5. Compares new models vs current: Are they better?
-5. If yes → deploys new version automatically
+6. If yes → deploys new version automatically
-6. API picks up new models within 60 seconds (no restart!)
+7. API picks up new models within 60 seconds (no restart!)

 **What gets tracked:**
 ```